-It is the responsibility of the Service person once they have received their Assignment Order for a new appointment, either at the same duty station or at another duty station, to notify the CarillionAmey (CA) Occupancy Services that they are assigned.
+It is the responsibility of the Service person once they have received their Assignment Order for a new appointment, either at the same duty station or at another duty station, to notify the Pinnacle National Service Centre on 0800 031 8628 Option 2 or email: email@example.com that they are assigned.

-This should be done within 14 days of receiving the Assignment Order (unless they are deployed on operations or at sea, in which case they are to notify the CA Occupancy Services within 14 days of their return).
+This should be done within 14 days of receiving the Assignment Order (unless they are deployed on operations or at sea, in which case they are to Pinnacle National Service Centre notify within 14 days of their return).

-Your soldier can apply to the CA Occupancy Services to retain your SFA/SSFA at the previous duty station beyond the date of assignment as an extension of their entitlement.
+Your soldier can apply to the Pinnacle National Service Centre to retain your SFA/SSFA at the previous duty station beyond the date of assignment as an extension of their entitlement.

 Retention of SFA/SSFA is restricted to the minimum period necessary and will not exceed a period of 12 months.
-Personnel may reapply to CA Occupancy Services to retain their SFA/SSFA for a further specified period if the circumstances continue, but this will not be for more than 12 months.
+Personnel may reapply to the Pinnacle National Service Centre to retain their SFA/SSFA for a further specified period if the circumstances continue, but this will not be for more than 12 months.

-If you would like some further information or have any queries about housing additional needs, medical or welfare issues please contact Karen Ross at email@example.com or Cat Calder at firstname.lastname@example.org.Back to top
+If you would like some further information or have any queries about any additional needs, medical or welfare issues relating to your housing please contact Karen Ross at firstname.lastname@example.orgBack to top

-There are a number of benefits and allowances that you may be entitled to, some of these are:
+There are several benefits and allowances that you may be entitled to, some of these are:

-Personal Independence Payment (PIP) is now replacing DLA, for anyone 16 and over.
+Personal Independence Payment (PIP) has now replaced DLA, for anyone 16 and over.
 If you are making a new claim you will have to apply for PIP.
-All those claiming DLA currently will eventually be asked to reapply for and this may affect you.
+All those claiming DLA currently will have been asked to reapply and this may affect you.